Pauserna

-The Pauserna are an indigenous people in Bolivia and Brazil who live along the upper Río Guaporé.
-Most of them live in the southeastern part of the department of Beni, in Bolivia.
-The people derive their name from the fact that the pao cerne tree is abundant in their area.
+The Pauserna (Guarasu, Warázu, Guarasugwé, or Guarasu’we) are an Indigenous people in Bolivia and Brazil who have historically lived along the upper Guaporé RIver, known as the Iténez River in Bolivia.
+There are three current cocmmunities: in Bella Vista in the southeastern part of Beni in Bolivia; in Picaflor in Santa Cruz department; and in Pimenteiras do Oeste in the Brazilian state of Rondônia.

+The people derive the name Pauserna from the fact that the pao cerne tree is abundant in their area.
 Only a few of the older people speak the Pauserna language, which is closely related to Guaraní and is a member of the Tupí language family.